Achieving equity in education is a crucial goal for all organizations.

 Classroom assessment scoring systems and environment rating scales are used in the US to improve the quality of teacher effectiveness and learning environment respectively.
 The Federal Secretariat on Early Learning in Canada also recommends these two scales to measure quality.

-It’s ideal if a quality improvement platform is able to measure parental involvement and engagement.
+It’s ideal if a quality improvement platform is able to measure parental involvement.

 To minimize this risk, protective factors include community and social support and knowledge of parenting and child development.

-Explore if your solution takes a strengths-based approach, which attempts to maximize all the strong points for health development, rather than focus on the negatives.
+Examine whether your solution uses a strengths-based approach, which aims to emphasize all of the positive aspects of healthy development rather than focusing on the downsides.

-The at-risk factors will of course be there for certain children.
-But it’s the reaction to those at risk factors that will determine the eventual outcome.
+Of course, at-risk factors will exist for some children.
+However, it is the reaction to those risk variables that will determine the final outcome.

 The Short of It — Internalizing All The Terms

 There were plenty of terms that were left out in this document because of their overly technical nature.
-Terms relating to funds, or terms related to the various types of child care that do not specifically speak to any educational quality component.
+These include: terms relating to funds, or terms related to the various types of child care that do not specifically speak to any educational quality component.

 At the end of the day, achieving equity is a long-term oriented goal.